-- Inflation assumption for 21/22 has been increased from 2% to 3%, later years have remained at 2%. - The waste savings previously assumed from joint working have been removed, as until the procurement is complete the Council cannot be certain what if any savings will be delivered. - Additional resource has been included to help deliver the environmental strategy. - An estimate of the income compensation grant has been made. - Additional Covid 19 spending pressures have been included (including allocation to fund additional laptops).
+- Inflation assumption for 21/22 has been increased from 2% to 3%, later years have remained at 2%. - A provision has been included for the additional cost of legal services. - The waste savings previously assumed from joint working have been removed. - Additional resource has been included to help deliver the environmental strategy. - An estimate of the income compensation grant has been made. - Additional Covid 19 spending pressures have been included.